 ¶26.
 “Now, when the Comforter comes, whom I will send to you from the Father, the Spirit of truth which comes out from the Father, he will testify of me,

-27. and you also will bear witness because you’ve been with me from the beginning.”
+27. and you also shall bear witness because you’ve been with me from the beginning.”

 2. They’ll put you out of the synagogues.
-In fact, the hour is coming when everyone who kills you will think he’s offering God service.
+In fact, the hour is coming when everyone who kills you will think he’s doing God service.